 - Do remember that you’re selling yourself.
 It’s easy to forget that your product is you and your company.
 It’s OK to upsell your brand, as long as it isn’t obtrusive.

-- Don’t fill your proposal with fluff.
+- Lastly, don’t fill your proposal with fluff.
 If you have nothing to say, say nothing.
 Short and concise is always best for proposals.

 The proposal is your opening into your client’s business, and it should look as good as anything you present to the customer.